0xdefaceme/whitepaper/README.md

 This section will list all known attack vectors and limitations of the protocol and answer how we plan to mitigate them.
-If, in the future, more attack vectors become known, we'll update this list.
+If, in the future, more attack vectors or limitations become known, we'll update this list.

 ### Attack Vectors